 - # Facewidth Pts: number of points in which the tooth flank is subdivided; each of these points will become a target aimed by the cutting tool.
 Minimum is 7; maximum is 121.
 Retract Factor: when the requested cycle is completed, the tool is retracted for indexation to the next gap; the distance by which the tool is retracted is the tooth depth at Heel multiplied by the Retract Factor.
 If HyGEARS finds that the Retract Factor is too small, a warning sign will be displayed beside the Retract Factor field.
-Moving Contact Pt: when unchecked, this tells HyGEARS that the tool will always cut at the same position along its cutting edge if e - always cut at the same position along its cutting edge, i.e. at tip; when checked, HyGEARS will move the work to tool contact point along the tool such as to distribute tool heat and wear evenly.
+Moving Contact Pt: when unchecked, this tells HyGEARS that the tool will always cut at the same position along its cutting edge, i.e. - at tip; when checked, HyGEARS will move the work to tool contact point along the tool such as to distribute tool heat and wear evenly.